 “Go therefore and make disciples…”

 Disciple-making takes time.
 Disciple-making takes investments.
-Disciple-making involves intentionality.
+Disciple making involves intentionality.
 Disciple-making is costly.
 Disciple-making is what Jesus expects of us.
 Pour Jesus into men.
 Let the Holy Spirit work through you to mold lives into His perfect image.
 Make your life an example of what Jesus wants to do in the lives of others.
 Be diligent with the process of life formation.
-Disciple-making requires a lot of time and discipline.
+Disciple making requires a lot of time and discipline.
 Disciple-making will cost you a lot of resources, and pain, and heartbreaks, but at the end of the day, it is a worthwhile ministry when you see human lives being transformed by the power of the resurrected Christ.
-So, let us get involved in what is Jesus’ heart priority.
+So, let’s get involved in what is Jesus’ heart priority.
 There are many good things we are involved in that are good, but not in line with Jesus’ heart priority.
-It is time to make a switch.
+It’s time to make a switch.

-“Lord Jesus, I see that I am busy with so many things that do not directly or indirectly lead to the molding of people’s lives.
+“Lord Jesus, I see that I am busy with so many things that don’t directly or indirectly lead to the molding of people’s lives.
 Help me reassess my commitments and make me place disciple-making as my priority ministry.
 I ask this in Your name.
 Amen.”